TUDelft-CITG/coastpy/README.md

 ## License

 `coastpy` was created by Floris Calkoen.
-It is licensed under the terms of the MIT license.
+The software is licensed under the terms of the MIT license.
+Licenses for the data that are being used can be found in the respective STAC collection.

 ## Credits